 In late October, I packed my bags and hopped on a flight to Washington, D.C..
 Only an hour from Toronto (1.5 hours from Montreal) by plane, The Capitol is a perfect spot for your to next weekend getaway.
-Whether you’re looking to see the Scandal of the city and channel your inner Olivia Pope or you’re an American history buff who wants to brush shoulders with the presidents, there is something for everyone in Washington.
+Whether you’re looking to see the spots your favourite movies and television were filmed or you’re an American history buff who wants to brush shoulders with the presidents, there is something for everyone in Washington.

 This vibrant city is characterized by their abundance of national monuments, neoclassical buildings and sprawling residential neighbourhoods.
 Central Washington is divided into various districts that each has their own unique charm.
 Navigate your way around the downtown grid easily on foot, by bike or on the metro through these four main areas.

 Downtown Washington is often considered the centre of the city where tourists flock to visit the National Mall, Chinatown, the Verizon Centre and the central business district.
 The city’s greatest monuments are found in this area including the Washington Monument, Lincoln Memorial, White House, the Kennedy Centre and a large collection of Smithsonian Museums.

 2. Washington’s livelier districts are located in the North Central areas of Dupont Circle, Shaw, Adams Morgan-Columbia Heights and LeDroit Park.
 Known for the row-houses build before the 1900’s, these neighbourhoods have a unique residential charm off set by the busy main streets lined with a variety of restaurants, shops, bars and live music venues.